Nominations are closed.

 The Educational Innovation Abie Award in Honor of A. Richard Newton recognizes educators for developing innovative teaching practices and approaches that attract female students to computing, engineering, and math in K-12 or undergraduate education.
-Recipients are honored by the technical women’s community at the Grace Hopper Celebration.
-The award includes a prize of $7,000.
+Recipients are honored by the technical women’s community at Grace Hopper Celebration.
+The award also includes a cash prize of $10,000.

 The Educational Innovation Abie Award honors the life and career of A. Richard Newton (1951-2007).
 Newton was a professor and dean of the College of Engineering at the University of California, Berkeley, a pioneer in electronic design automation and integrated circuit design, and a visionary leader in the technology industry.